brenapp/tm-switcher/README.md

   have a lifetime of around 2 hours, and TM Switcher requests a new token every hour.
 This means that if your device running the switcher loses access to the internet, you have at least an hour to regain the connection before TM rejects the integration.

+- You will need to supply an API Key from Tournament Manager.
+This can be obtained from `Tools > Options > Web Publishing`.

 If your event has trouble with this tool, please get in touch with me!